IanMercer/pi-sniffer/docs/GettingStarted.md

 Environment="WEBHOOK_USERNAME="
 Environment="WEBHOOK_PASSWORD="

-# You can define patches, areas and other metadata using an optional JSON file, see sample config.json
+# You can define other sensors in the mesh and named beacons in a config file.
+Copy the sample one to `/etc/signswift/config.json`
-# which is typically installed to /etc/signswift/config.json but can be placed anywhere
+# Optionally you can point to a different location using this setting:
 Environment="CONFIG=/etc/signswift/config.json"